 - The discussion would then continue about the original motion (which would be slightly modified if the amendment passed, or would remain the same if the amendment did not pass), and vote on it (and you would return to point #3 above).

-How to ask for clarification: If you want clarification or more information on an issue being discussed by the person speaking, you can raise your hand at any point and say: “Point of information!”
+If you want clarification or more information on an issue being discussed by the person speaking, you can raise your hand at any point and say: “Point of information!”

-How to address a point of physical or psychological comfort, safety, etc. that is preventing you from participating in the meeting: If the room is too cold or too noisy, or something is blocking your view of the projector, you can raise your hand at any point and say: “Point of privilege!”
+If the room is too cold or too noisy, or something is blocking your view of the projector, you can raise your hand at any point and say: “Point of privilege!”
 If it is absolutely necessary for you to do so, you can interrupt the meeting to bring up a point of privilege.
 It is then the Chair’s duty to ensure that this is addressed.